kemfic/simple-SLAM/README.md

 ![img](resources/2.png)

 ## todo
-   - redo frame updater
+   - redo frame updater, for loop to add pts and poses to queue is bad
-   - take a good hard look at how I'm triangulating points
    - add lucas kanade tracking, and option to use either ORB matching or LK
       - use the cool masking trick from the NASA presentation
+   - point culling
    - optimizer!

 ## how to use